Ath-Dara: Description

 The Athdara is situated on the western-periphery of the Shah Burj enclosure.
 It is five metres in-length and two metres in-width.
 It consists of eight doorways and is connected to the adjacent Shish Mahal structure.
 It was constructed by the Sikh rulers in the Mughal architectural-style.
 It architecture resembles the Shah Burj structure that it replaced.
 The structure is made of white marble and red sandstone brackets, raised on a plinth of half a metre in-height.
 Furthermore, there are uniquely Sikh architectural features, such as marble trellis screens and ornamental railings located on the roof.
 The pavilion has intricately carved ceilings.
 The ceiling is decorated with colourful mirror-work, and Kangra style frescoes depicting Krishna are present on the interior walls.
 There was formerly a rear-entryway connecting to the Shish Mahal but this entrypoint has since been bricked-up.
 This bricked-up secret-passageway contained the Hammam (royal-bath) of the maharaja in-between the Athdara and Shish Mahal, which was shaped in the form of a lion's mouth.

 A watchtower (six metres elevation and two square metres in-length) located adjacent to the structure served as a small, private gurdwara for the maharaja where the Guru Granth Sahib was kept in the top-most room.
 The inner-walls and stairways of the small watchtower do not contain intricate designs or artwork, unlike the Athdara.
 Constructions on the upper-stories of the Athdara and Shish Mahal sections were the private-residence of the Maharaja, however his bedroom located on the upper-floors has since collapsed.

 Conservation

-The ceiling of the structure has been neglected and is in immediate-danger of collapse.
+The ceiling of the structure had been neglected and was in immediate-danger of collapse.
+In January 2026, a restored Athdara pavilion was reopened.
+The Sikh-era Hammam (behind the Athdara) and Loh Temple were also restored.
+The restoration was carried-out by the Walled City of Lahore Authority and the Aga Khan Cultural Service Pakistan with financial support from the United States government.